The wisdom of life consists in the elimination of non-essentials.

 We are a generation of overachievers.
-According to the 2016 Staples Business Advantage Workplace index, 91% of people work more than 40 hours a week at least some of the time.
+According to the 2016 Staples Business Advantage Workplace Index, 91% of people work more than 40 hours a week at least some of the time.
 We consider that by doing more we are better employees and we are not to blame.
 The era we are in is one of consumption: the value of quantity is thought to be more important than the value of quality.
-We are drowning ourselves with busywork using the false pretense that being productive means to do more.
-Still, this “more-ness” is nothing but harmful.
-By increasing the number of things-to-do, the ones that are actually important are being left behind or done poorly.
+We are drowning ourselves with busy work using the false pretense that being productive means to do more.
+In fact, this “more-ness” is nothing but harmful.
+By increasing the number of things to do, the ones that are actually important are being left behind or done poorly.
 So, what are we going to do?

 Check out our new and most complete Kick-ass guide to boost Productivity!

 We have previously talked about the prioritization of tasks.
 Remember the Pareto principle: 80% of your results come from 20% of your work.
 So, organize your tasks by order of importance (also known as impact).
 Put the tasks that will eliminate a larger portion of your workload first.
 Then, add those that your team needs to complete their tasks.
 Third, add those that are time-sensitive.
 Finally, ask yourself whether the leftover tasks will have an actual impact on your project.
 Unnecessary tasks should be erased.